skyssolutions/lynxchan/src/be/Readme.md

 * `maxBannerSizeKB`(Number): maximum size in kilobytes for board banners.
 Defaults to 200KB.
 * `maxFlagSizeKB`(Number): maximum size in kilobytes for board flags.
 Defaults to 32KB.
 * `floodTimerSec`(Number): time in seconds required between postings from the same ip.
 Not applicable to TOR users.
 Defaults to 10.
-* `archiveLevel`(Number): archive setting.
-0 will not archive anything, 1 will archive only html pages of threads, 2 will archive uploads and thumbnails too.
-Defaults to 0.
-* `serveArchive`(Boolean): indicates that the application will serve the archive on sub-domain `archive`.
 * `maxBoardTags`(Number): maximum amount of tags each board can have.
 Defaults to 5.
 * `disableFloodCheck`(Boolean): indicates if the flood checks should be disabled.
 This shouldn't affect performance at all, since it's meant to be used for benchmarking purposes.
 * `torAccess`(Number): access allowed for TOR users.
 0 will block them completely, 1 will allow them to post without uploads, 2 will allow for them to post normally.
 Defaults to 0.